Andrew Lockington

-Andrew Lockington (born January 31, 1974) is a Canadian film score composer.
+Andrew Lockington (born July 31, 1974) is a Canadian film score composer.

 Life and career

+Lockington was born in Burlington, Ontario, Canada.
+He is married to Christy Lockington and has three daughters named Cielle Lockington, Kaya Lockington, and Ava Lockington.

-Lockington was born in 1974 in Burlington, Ontario, Canada.
-He has composed the complete scores for over three dozen films, including Journey to the Center of the Earth (2008), City of Ember (2008), Percy Jackson: Sea of Monsters (2013), San Andreas (2015), and The Space Between Us (2017).
+He has composed the complete scores for over three dozen films and television series, including Journey to the Center of the Earth (2008), City of Ember (2008), Percy Jackson: Sea of Monsters (2013), San Andreas (2015), The Space Between Us (2017), and Rampage (2018).